 There’s a good sized pophole with a short ramp to give the chickens easy access in and out of the coop.

-From a health perspective, the coop has adequate ventilation to ensure that the noxious and potentially harmful ammonia gasses from their droppings is removed and that fresh air is circulated.
+From a health perspective, the Cottage Chicken House has adequate ventilation to ensure that the noxious and potentially harmful ammonia gasses from their droppings is removed and that fresh air is circulated.
 Never close off the ventilation holes, even on the coldest of days.
 As the coop doesn’t have a felt roof, it is less likely to become a home for red mite – which is always a positive.
 However, the lack of a felt roof means you need to make sure you don’t forget to give the coop its annual wood preservative treatment.

-The Cottage Hen House has some good security features.
+The Cottage Chicken House has some good security features.
 Being raised off the ground makes it less penetrable, though the thickness of the wood on its own should ensure predators such as foxes, stoats and weasels have no chance of biting or clawing their way in.
 The vertically closing pophole door and rear cleaning door are also robustly constructed and their opening mechanisms are animal-proof.

-The Cottage Hen House can come with an optional 6ft run, however, the one we looked at didn’t have this attached, so we can’t pass comment on it.
+The Cottage Chicken House can come with an optional 6ft run, however, the one we looked at didn’t have this attached, so we can’t pass comment on it.
 That said, for the protection of your chickens, a covered run is always preferable.
 No matter where you live, these days, there are foxes not too far away.
 Do remember that some predators can burrow beneath a pen, so it’s always advisable to put a layer of mesh underground or laid flat outside the perimeter of the run.

 Cleaning and egg collection